 The School of Pharmacy Pharm.D. program is accredited by:

-The B.S.–Pharmacology & Toxicology program focuses on the biomedical sciences.
+The bachelor of science degree in pharmacology and toxicology ("PharmTox") focuses on the biomedical sciences.
 Pharmacology is concerned with the properties, effects, and mechanisms of action of drugs, and with the interactions between chemical agents and biological systems.
 Toxicology, the science of poisons, combines the elements of biology and chemistry with those of many other disciplines to help us understand the harmful effects of chemicals on living organisms.

 A major challenge for the pharmacologist is to determine how drugs act.
 This can be carried out at the subcellular and molecular level, the cellular level, the tissue level, the organ level, or the whole-animal level.
 Pharmacologists also are concerned with the development of new drugs that produce fewer side effects while curing disease, and provide more effective and/or more rapid treatment of disease in humans or animals.